teresa-m/training-material/topics/introduction/tutorials/galaxy-intro-101-everyone/tutorial.md

 > <hands-on-title>Editing our workflow</hands-on-title>
 >
 > 1. Open the **workflow editor**
->    - Click on the dropdown menu {% icon galaxy-dropdown %} (triangle icon) to the right of your workflow name.
+>    - Click on the Edit {% icon galaxy-wf-edit %} of your freshly created or imported workflow.
 >
 > 2. Select **Edit** to launch the workflow editor.
 >    - You should see something like this: